W427697/Discord-/docs/api/main-config-stories.md

 <div class="aside">

 💡 If you want to use a different naming convention, you can alter the glob using the syntax supported by [picomatch](https://github.com/micromatch/picomatch#globbing-features).

+Keep in mind that some addons may assume Storybook's default naming convention.

 </div>